ImZackAdams/ImZackAdams/README.md

 ## About Me

-I build solution-oriented AI and data systems with a focus on simplicity, efficiency, and real-world usability.
+I build solution-oriented AI and data systems with a focus on simplicity, efficiency, and real world usability.

 My work sits at the intersection of applied machine learning, data pipelines, and lightweight infrastructure.
-I gravitate toward systems that are lean by default, easy to reason about, and cheap to operate—often pushing logic to the edge or the browser when possible.
+I gravitate toward systems that are lean by default, easy to reason about, and cheap to operate often pushing logic to the edge or the browser when possible.

 I care less about hype and more about whether a system:
 - Ships cleanly